g95g95/Exam/README.md

 # How to use the repository

-* The procedure we follow to execute the program is rather simple. in [Main_electoral.py](https://github.com/g95g95/Exam) we initialize an object of the class Montecarlo_electoral.

-* Then we harvest the data we need through the methods **import_as_excel()** and **import_as_txt()** depending on which kind of document we want to open.
-Within the brakets we must insert the name of the file we want open.
-Both xls and txt files need to be shaped according to the ones present in [Test](https://github.com/g95g95/Exam/).
-Eventually the method **check_input** will point out any consistency error.

-* Then we call for the execution of the method **complete_simulation** and we write the results of our simulated election in a txt files named accordingly in the folder [Results](https://github.com/g95g95/Exam).

-* If we want to display the results in a graphic form we can call the method **graphic**.
-If we want to compare the assigned of the simulated elections with a real one this method must take a dictionary having the informations about the elections as an argument.
+* First the user should open [Elections](https://github.com/g95g95/Exam) and modify one of the two files (an excel or a txt file) according to the elections he want to simulate.
+One must fill each file with the results the Party/Coalition achieved in a past election or according to polls of an upcoming election, pay attention at respecting the sintax of the files.
+Now they are set according to the *2018 italian general election*

+* Once the user has filled the files with the proper parameters, the simulation is ready to be launched.
+That can be done by simply running [Main_electoral.py](https://github.com/g95g95/Exam) in a Python environment.

+* The results of the simulation will be stored in a txt file contained in [Results](https://github.com/g95g95/Exam).
+Histograms of the seats and of the values the coalition/Party reached all over the iterations of the simulation will be stored in [Graphic](https://github.com/g95g95/Exam)

 # Structure of the Repository